androidyue/Gmail-Helper-Filter/README.md

 ##Gmail Filter Helper
-This is a extension that help you create Gmail spam filter more easily and quickly by one click
+This is a extension that helps you create Gmail spam filter more easily and quickly by one click

 ##TODO